badgateway/ketting/readme.md

 ### Following links

-One core tennet of building a good REST service, is that URIs should be discovered, not hardcoded in an application.
+One core tenet of building a good REST service, is that URIs should be discovered, not hardcoded in an application.
 It's for this reason that the emphasis in this library is _not_ on URIs (like most libraries) but on relation-types (the `rel`) and links.